Connection

 Keeping the Connection Open

-A client request using keep-alive
+A client request using keep-alive to maintain an open connection:

 If the server supports persistent connections, it responds with: